 I decided to practice medicine because I was frustrated with the medical care I received when I was in pain.
 I didn't feel like I knew what doctor I should see, and I didn't feel confident that the doctors I did see spent enough time to understand what was wrong.
-When I finally got the care and attention I needed, it was clear to me that there are others who feel just like I did.
+When I finally got the care and attention I needed, it was clear to me that there were others who felt just like I did.

 I feel extremely fortunate to have found this medicine and I look forward to the opportunity to share it with you.